Blackbeard: Early life

+Life as a pirate

 New Providence

 With its history of colonialism, trade and piracy, the West Indies was the setting for many 17th- and 18th-century maritime incidents.
-The privateer-turned-pirate Henry Jennings and his followers decided, early in the 18th century, to use the uninhabited island of New Providence as a base for their operations; it was within easy reach of the Florida Strait and its busy shipping lanes, which were filled with European vessels crossing the Atlantic.
+The privateer-turned-pirate Henry Jennings and his followers decided, early in the 18th century, to use the uninhabited island of New Providence as a base for their operations since it was within easy reach of the Florida Strait and its busy shipping lanes, which were filled with European vessels crossing the Atlantic.
 New Providence's harbour could easily accommodate hundreds of ships but was too shallow for the Royal Navy's larger vessels.
-The author George Woodbury described New Providence as "no city of homes; it was a place of temporary sojourn and refreshment for a literally floating population," continuing, "The only permanent residents were the piratical camp followers, the traders, and the hangers-on; all others were transient."
+The author George Woodbury described New Providence as "no city of homes.
+It was a place of temporary sojourn and refreshment for a literally floating population," continuing, "The only permanent residents were the piratical camp followers, the traders, and the hangers-on.
+All others were transient."
 In New Providence, pirates found a welcome respite from the law.

 Teach was one of those who came to enjoy the island's benefits.
 Probably shortly after the signing of the Treaty of Utrecht, he moved there from Jamaica, and, along with most privateers once involved in the war, became involved in piracy.
 Possibly about 1716, he joined the crew of Captain Benjamin Hornigold, a renowned pirate who operated from New Providence's safe waters.
-In 1716 Hornigold placed Teach in charge of a sloop he had taken as a prize.
+In 1716, Hornigold placed Teach in charge of a sloop he had taken as a prize.
 In early 1717, Hornigold and Teach, each captaining a sloop, set out for the mainland.
 They captured a boat carrying 120 barrels of flour out of Havana, and shortly thereafter took 100 barrels of wine from a sloop out of Bermuda.
 A few days later they stopped a vessel sailing from Madeira to Charles Town, South Carolina.
 Teach and his quartermaster, William Howard, may at this time have struggled to control their crews.
 By then they had probably developed a taste for Madeira wine, and on 29 September near Cape Charles all they took from the Betty of Virginia was her cargo of Madeira, before they scuttled her with the remaining cargo.